nurainabaziz/nurainabaziz/README.md

 This project analyzes web traffic logs, generates insights, and plots various traffic metrics.
 It includes Docker support for easy setup and deployment.

+# Data Pipeline Design Documentation

+I've shared the data pipeline architecture using Airflow with the diagram provided.
+Capture.PNG

 ## Requirements

 - Docker